dogweather/forkful/content/en/vba/data-formats-and-serialization/working-with-json.md

   \ format that's easy for humans to read and write, and for machines to parse and\u2026"
 lastmod: '2024-03-13T22:44:59.953541-06:00'
 model: gpt-4-0125-preview
-summary: "JSON (JavaScript Object Notation) is a lightweight data-interchange format\
-  \ that's easy for humans to read and write, and for machines to parse and\u2026"
+summary: JSON (JavaScript Object Notation) is a lightweight data-interchange format that's easy for humans to read and write, and for machines to parse and generate.
 title: Working with JSON
 weight: 38
 ---